• Safeguarding Children Briefing

 • Catholic Education Tasmania Child Safety Agreement

-Dear Relief Staff / Contractor / Consultant / Counsellor / Volunteer - having read and understood this briefing please read and complete the below details and press the green Submit button.
+Dear contractors, consultants, relief staff, counsellors, coaches, volunteers and visitors - having read and understood this briefing please read and complete the below details and press the green Submit button.

 I the undersigned will not do or say anything that places the personal safety, privacy or dignity of any student at risk.
 Also, I will adhere to the behaviours and boundaries set out in this Child Safety Briefing and I will not initiate or encourage any out-of-school contact with any CET student who is not a close relative.